saurontech/Advantech-VCOM-Linux-Driver/doc/components.md

 A tool designed to show the status of all the active **VCOM service daemons**.

 ### adv-eki-tls-create
-This is a bash script designed to create files that are essential for TLS connection.
+This bash script is designed to create files that are essential for TLS connection.
 they can be used by both the **EKI device server** and the **VCOM service daemon**.
 It can create "Public/Prive key pair", and "Diffie-Hellman file".